aleshaleksey/fansys23/04-combat.md

 An entity can chose not to defend itself when it takes damage, or even to directly harm itself (eg cut itself, shoot itself, swallow a fireball).
 In those cases it can chose damage to be dealt directly to its own HP (bypassing MP and SP).

 If dropping defences in combat, the target uses a reaction/minor interaction.
 It will lose its "shield" and "evasion" bonus to HiT and can fail saves which can be [failed voluntarily](02-base-rules.md#taking-24-taking-13-auto-failure-and-voluntary-failure).
-Out of combat time, there is usually time to line up an attack and auto-hit.
+Out of combat time, there is usually time to line up an attack and auto-hit against a target that has dropped its defences.

 OPTIONAL RULE: Harming oneself, or dropping one's defences often takes a considerable amount of willpower.
 Therefore a group may rule that a character from a race that has survival instincts must succeed a Threshold=20 CHA save before it can drop its defences or harm itself.